pharo-ide/Calypso/Calypso-SystemQueries.package/ClyAbstractClassScope.class/README.md

 - includesClass: aClass

-The methods enumeration can be also implemented using #classesDo: logic but it would not be generally correct because I do not apply any restriction on the visible meta level of classes.
+The methods enumeration is abstract because I do not apply any restriction on the visible meta level of classes.
 So for given class I do not know what methods I can access: instance side or class side, or both.
 It is responsibility of my subclasses to define concrete meta level logic and implement #methodsDo: according to it.
-And to define meta level logic subclasses should implement following methods:
+So to define meta level logic subclasses should implement following methods:

 - metaLevelsOf: aClass do: aBlock
 It should evaluate given aBlock with all meta levels of given class which are accessible from receiver.
 For example ClyInstanceSideScope will evaluate aBlock with instance side of aClass.
 And ClyBothMetaLevelClassScope will evaluate aBlock twice with instance side and class side separately.